 I am in the middle of an impressive yet troubling book by Steve Almond entitled Bad Stories.
 This work about the American psyche in 2018, by the New York Times best-selling author and co-host of the Dear Sugars podcast (with fellow writer Cheryl Strayed), looks at the many reasons we came to be where we are today as a nation.
-There is much to consider in this work, and I may return to it in future posts.
-But for now, I want to focus on stories—good and bad—and what they can mean personally and professionally for those of us who look to “tell the full American story.”
+There is much to consider in this work.
+But for now, I want to focus on stories — good and bad — and what they can mean personally and professionally for those of us who look to “tell the full American story.”

 Almond writes, “I’ve placed my faith in stories because I believe them to be the basic unit of human consciousness.
 The stories we tell, and the ones we absorb, are what allow us to pluck meaning from the rush of experience.”
 He then quotes the Israeli historian Yuval Noah Harari, who insists that our species came to dominate the world in part because of “our unique cognitive ability to believe in the imagined, to tell stories that extend beyond our bonds beyond clan loyalties.”
 For a powerful example of storytelling, we don’t have to look much beyond last Saturday’s address at the royal wedding by Episcopal Bishop Michael Curry.